holderbaum-io/think-about-website/content/en/tickets_benefits.md

-With buying a ticket you enable us to:
+By buying a ticket you enable us to:

 - have a full-time [awareness team](consensus.html#awareness) on site
 - provide child-care for attending parents